biesnecker/milky/README.txt

 Calculates the upper and lower bounds for infant formula consumption per feeding (based on 2 to 2.5 fluid ounces per pound of body weight per day).

-Usage: ./milky weight feedings
+Usage: ./milky weight interval

-Weight should be in kilograms, and feedings are the number of feedings per 24 hour period.
+Weight should be in kilograms, and interval is the number of hours between feedings.
 The result will be the upper and lower bounds, in milliliters.

+Example:

+./milky 3.4 3   <--- calculate for a 3.4kg baby being fed every three hour

 TODO: Support for imperial units.